 Bilbao as a base to explore the Basque Country

-What I’m trying to say is: Bilbao makes for an excellent base to discover the Basque Country.
+What I’m trying to say is: that Bilbao makes for an excellent base to discover the Basque Country.
 You might not be able to see everything on one trip, but Bilbao is a convenient base.

 There are many tour operators and tours leaving for the Basque Country from Bilbao.
 Check out some of the best options below:

-- San Sebastian & San Juan de Gaztelugatxe guided tour – this is the above-described tour that I took and can highly recommend if you want to have time to climb to the church at San Juan and have a lot of time to discover San Sebastian.
+- San Sebastian & San Juan de Gaztelugatxe guided tour – This is the above-described tour that I took and can highly recommend if you want to have time to climb to the church at San Juan and have a lot of time to discover San Sebastian.

 - Half-day Tour to Gaztelugatxe and Guernica.
 This tour also includes a stop at Bermeo.